 A STA that receives at least one valid frame in a PSDU can update its NAV with the information from any valid Duration field in the PSDU.
 When the received frame’s RA is equal to the STA’s own MAC address, the STA shall not update its NAV.
 Further, when the received frame is a DMG CTS frame and its TA is equal to the STA’s own MAC address, the STA shall not update its NAV.
 For all other received frames the STA shall update its NAV when the received Duration is greater than the STA’s current NAV value.
-Upon receipt of a PS-Poll frame, a STA(11ah), except for an S1G STA for which the RXVECTOR parameter RESPONSE_INDICATION of the received PS-Poll frame is NDP Response, shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in microseconds, required to transmit one Ack frame plus one SIFS, but only when the new NAV value is greater than the current NAV value.
+Upon receipt of a PS-Poll frame, a STA(#24226), except for an S1G STA for which the RXVECTOR parameter RESPONSE_INDICATION of the received PS-Poll frame is NDP Response, shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in microseconds, required to transmit one Ack frame plus one SIFS, but only when the new NAV value is greater than the current NAV value.
 If the calculated duration includes a fractional microsecond, that value is rounded up to the next higher integer.
 When the NAV is reset, a PHY-CCARESET.request primitive shall be issued.
 This NAV update operation is performed when the PHY-RXEND.indication primitive is received, except when the PHY-RXEND.indication primitive is received before the end of the PPDU, in which case the NAV update is performed at the expected end of the PPDU.

-Insert the following after the 4th paragraph: An HE AP that is not a TXOP holder shall update the NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION for an HE PPDU if all of the following conditions are met, and shall not update the NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION otherwise: — The RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED — The HE AP does not receive a frame with a Duration field in the PPDU — The duration indicated by the RXVECTOR parameter TXOP_DURATION is greater than the current NAV value of the HE AP
+Insert the following after the 4th paragraph: An HE AP that is not a TXOP holder shall update the NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION for an HE PPDU if all of the following conditions are met, and shall not update the NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION if not all of the following conditions are met: (#24119) — The RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED — The HE AP does not receive a frame with a Duration field in the PPDU — The duration indicated by the RXVECTOR parameter TXOP_DURATION is greater than the current NAV value of the HE AP

-An HE AP that is a TXOP holder shall update the NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION for an HE PPDU if all of the following conditions are met, and shall not update the NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION otherwise: — The RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED — The HE AP does not receive a frame with a Duration field in the PPDU — The duration indicated by the RXVECTOR parameter TXOP_DURATION is greater than the current NAV value of the HE AP — The RXVECTOR parameter BSS_COLOR is not equal to the BSS color of the HE AP NOTE 1—A non-AP HE STA maintains two NAVs, but an HE AP might only maintain one NAV (see 26.2.4 (Updating two NAVs)).
+An HE AP that is a TXOP holder shall update the NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION for an HE PPDU if all of the following conditions are met, and shall not update the NAV with the duration information indicated by the RXVECTOR parameter TXOP_DURATION if not all of the following conditions are met : (#24120) — The RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED — The HE AP does not receive a frame with a Duration field in the PPDU — The duration indicated by the RXVECTOR parameter TXOP_DURATION is greater than the current NAV value of the HE AP — The RXVECTOR parameter BSS_COLOR is not equal to the BSS color of the HE AP NOTE 1—A non-AP HE STA maintains two NAVs, but an HE AP might only maintain one NAV (see 26.2.4 (Updating two NAVs)).
 NOTE 2—If a STA receives an HE PPDU with the duration information indicated by both frame with a Duration field and the RXVECTOR parameter TXOP_DURATION, then the duration information indicated by the RXVECTOR parameter TXOP_DURATION is ignored.

 TGax editor: Change 26.11.5 TXOP_DURATION as follows: (Track change on)